unosquare/swan/README.md

 CsvWriter.SaveRecords<BasicJson>(basicObj, "C:/Users/user/Documents/CsvFile");
 ```

-### The `CsvReader`
+### The `CsvReader` class

-When you use, and manage the information through CSV files you need to have an easy way to read and load the data into lists and information usable by the application.
-Swan makes use of `CsvReader` to read and load CSV files.
+When you need to parse data in CSV files you'll always need an easy way to read and load their contents into lists and classes that are usable by your application.
+Swan provides the `CsvReader` class to read and load CSV files into objects.

 [CsvReader API Doc](https://unosquare.github.io/swan/api/Unosquare.Swan.Formatters.CsvReader.html)

-#### Example 1: Reading a CSV data format
+#### Example 1: Reading a CSV data string

-This is a way to read CSV format data.
+This is a way to read CSV formatted string.

 ```csharp
  // The data to be readed